 “Support networks - particularly peer based - are vital when coping with bullying and we want to ensure that young people are at the heart of this.”

-One of those young ambassadors is 11-year-old Ubaid Khan, of the Gateway Academy.
+One of those young ambassadors is 11 year old Ubaid Khan, a pupil at Blackpool's Gateway Academy.

 He said: “It is not fair that people are bullied and that is why things like this are good.